aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 # SLMP Protocol Configuration

-SLMP Protocol adapter configuration.

-This section describes the configuration types for the SLMP protocol adapter and contains the extensions and specific configuration types.
+The SFC SLMP protocol adapter enables communication with Mitsubishi/Melsec PLCs using the SLMP (Seamless Message Protocol) protocol.
+It allows reading data from Mitsubishi Q series, L series, and iQ-R series controllers over Ethernet.

-IMPORTANT : SLMP controllers only supports a single concurrent session with the controller.
+**IMPORTANT** : SLMP controllers only supports a single concurrent session with the controller.
 When reading data by multiple schedules or adapters instances, or from another SLMP client, from the same controller, timeout and broken TCP pipe errors will occur.

-### SLMP channel reading optimization

 In order to reduce the number of interactions between the adapter and the controller read action for single BIT, WORD and DOUBLEWORD elements are combined in batches of maximum 192 values using the SLMP Read Random request.
-For reading arrays of multiple values, STRING values and values of custom structured types a per channel SLMP Read request is used.
+For reading arrays of multiple values, STRING values and values of custom structured types a per configured channel SLMP Read request is used.

 ---